 Research and professional activities

-Dr. Song's current research projects address domestic and international issues in the areas of impetus of urbanization and urban growth, efficacy of land and housing markets, effects of growth management regulations, and integration of urban land use and transportation plans.
+Dr. Song's current research projects address domestic and international issues in the areas of impetus of urbanization and urban growth, tools of low carbon and green city developments, efficacy of land and housing markets, effects of urban growth management regulations, and integration of urban land use and transportation plans.
 Song's current research projects also document evolution of China's urban land and housing policies and urban spatial structure in the era of China's transition toward a market economy.
 She directs the Program on Chinese Cities (PCC), a new initiative within DCRP and the Center for Urban & Regional Studies at the University of North Carolina at Chapel Hill.
 PCC conducts research and training aimed at better understanding the impacts of rapid urban growth on China's built and natural environments and explores ways to make this process more equitable, transparent, and socially and ecologically sustainable.
-Dr. Song's research projects have been supported by U.S. National Science Foundation, U.S. Environmental Protection Agency, U.S. Department of Housing and Urban Development, and Lincoln Institute of Land Policy.
+Dr. Song's research projects have been supported by the U.S. National Science Foundation, U.S. Environmental Protection Agency, U.S. Department of Housing and Urban Development, and Lincoln Institute of Land Policy.

 Selected Recent and Ongoing Research Projects:

 + Advanced Modeling System for Assessing Long-Term Regional Development Patterns, Travel Behavior, Emissions, and Air Quality

 This three-year U.S. Environmental Protection Agency supported study employs Charlotte, NC as a case study to model the effects of alternative development patterns (compact development versus urban sprawl), implemented regionally over a planning horizon of 50 years, on the spatial characteristics and quantity of emissions from on-road mobile sources and rail transit vehicles, and levels of tropospheric ozone and fine particulate matter.